-West Ferris Intermediate & Secondary School is thrilled to announce the retooling and redesign of their science and technology program, STEAM.
+West Ferris Secondary School is thrilled to announce the retooling and redesign of its science and technology program, STEAM.
 STEAM is a cross-curricular and cross-panel program consisting of Science, Technology, Engineering, Arts, and Mathematics education with a focus on project-based learning using a variety of computer-based technologies.

 The program has taken on several different names since its inception as the ST-21 program in 1992.
 In 2005, ST-21 was transformed into the ST Wireless program with the inclusion of student laptops as the main learning tool.
 In 2009, further enhancements included the movement towards Apple MacBooks and iPods.